wp-plugins/ad-inserter/readme.txt

 `<!-- disable adinserter Test Block -->`

 Ad Inserter is perfect for displaying AdSense or Amazon ads.
 It can also be used to display various versions of <a href="https://support.google.com/adsense/answer/65083?ctx=as2&rd=2&ref_topic=23389">AdSense ads using channels</a> to test which format or color combination performs best.

+Support for Special Code Blocks:

+*   Header scripts (tab H)
+*   Footer scripts (tab F)

+Wrapping divs for code blocks have 'ad-inserter' and 'ad-inserter-N' classes which can be used for custom styles.

+To configure syntax highlighting go to Ad Inserter Settings (tab #) and choose theme.
+Try 'Ad Inserter' if you like dark themes.

 == Installation ==